ForestAdmin/agent-nodejs/docs/datasources/custom/query-translation/relationships.md

 }
 ```

-Then the collection must accept references to fields from the `people` collection in `filters`, `projections` and `aggregations` parameters on all methods which are implemented by the collection
+Then the collection must accept references to fields from the `people` collection under the `director` prefix in all method parameters.

 ```javascript
 // The following call is using both fields from the "movies" and "people" collection